 "Gendering the Voyage: Trespassing the (Black) Atlantic and Caribbean."
 Thamyris: Caribbean Women's Writing/Imagining Caribbean Space Ed.
 Carole Boyce Davies.
 5:2 (1998): 205-231.
 [PDF]

 Professor DeLoughrey joined the English Department faculty in 2008 and the UCLA Institute for the Environment and Sustainability in 2012.
 She is the founder and coordinator of the Postcolonial Literature and Theory Colloquium.
 For a number of years she was the faculty mentor for the Geography Department’s graduate food studies group.
 Her scholarship has been supported by institutions such as the ACLS, NEH, Rockefeller, Mellon Foundation, UCLA Global Studies Program, Fulbright, and the Cornell Society for the Humanities.
-She is co-editing a volume entitled Global Ecologies and the Environmental Humanities: Postcolonial Approaches and completing a manuscript about climate change and empire in the literary and visual arts entitled Allegories of the Anthropocene.
+She recently co-edited a volume entitled Global Ecologies and the Environmental Humanities: Postcolonial Approaches, and is completing a manuscript about climate change and empire in the literary and visual arts entitled Allegories of the Anthropocene.

 Prof DeLoughrey teaches postcolonial literature courses on the environment, globalization, militarism, the politics of food, women’s writing and migration, and Caribbean and Pacific Island literatures.
-In 2013-14 she will be on leave at the Huntington Library as an ACLS Frederick Burkhardt Residential Fellow, and in June 2015 she was Visiting Professor at Université Paul-Valéry, Montpellier, France.
+In 2013-14 she was on leave at the Huntington Library as an ACLS Frederick Burkhardt Residential Fellow, and in June 2015 she was Visiting Professor at Université Paul-Valéry, Montpellier, France.